mothur/mothur.github.io/_wiki/consensus.seqs.md

 There are no A's, 3 T's, 1 G's, 2418 C, and 2 gaps.
 Since more than 95% of the sequences support C, that's what is returned, without the cutoff mothur would return b.

+### name - not recommended

+The name parameter allows you to enter a name file associated with your fasta file.

+    mothur > consensus.seqs(fasta=final.fasta, name=final.names)

+NOTE: We DO NOT recommend using the name file.
+Instead we recommend using a count file.
+The count file reduces the time and resources needed to process commands.
+It is a smaller file and can contain group information.

 ## Revisions